/BE/: More Maker, Less Taker

 There’s value in letting go.

 If your home clutter is leading to life and mind clutter like mine was, (Who am I kidding?
-It still is, *work in “imperfect” progress afterall.), this helpful advice I received from a friend a few years ago, may creep up on you like it did me.
+It still is, *work in “imperfect” progress after all.), this helpful advice I received from a friend a while back, may creep up on you like it did me.
 Simple advice that seems innocent and sweet at first, but stalks you and won’t let you go.

-You see, I had been complaining to my friend about my daughters’ toy/clothes/messy room problem.
+I had been complaining to him about my daughters’ toy/clothes/messy room problem.
 I praised his childrens’ rooms, saying how neat and clean they were.
 That’s when he said,

 “We use the one-in, one-out rule.”

 What!?
 How had I never heard of this rule?
 For every one item in, one must go out.
 I could teach my girls a lesson in giving and present it as a hard and fast rule, as though there’s really no choice in the matter?
 Because it was nearing Christmas when this awakening occurred, it seemed like the hands of fate were giving me this moment to try it out.
-When I presented it to my husband, it quickly became the one-in, two-out rule, and here we are today.
+After running it by my husband, it quickly became the one-in, two-out rule, and here we are today.
 Sort of.

 Then this video about disposable clothes started circling social media.